 The session was overshadowed by U.S. Senator Peter Norbeck’s death on December 20, and by speculation about how Berry would fill Norbeck’s seat.
 Berry was widely known to have ambitions to serve in the U.S. Senate himself, and hoped to resign as Governor so that Lt.
 Governor Robert Peterson could succeed Berry as Governor and then appoint Berry to the Senate.
 The plan was derailed, however, when Peterson was arrested for embezzling from his Centerville bank.
 Instead, Berry appointed Herbert Hitchcock, a 69-year old former state senator, with the understanding that Hitchcock would step aside in Berry’s favor at the next election.
 Hitchcock ran for reelection in 1938, however, and Berry had to run in the Democratic primary against his own appointee.
 Although Berry defeated Hitchcock, he lost the general election to Yankton businessman Chan Gurney, a Republican.

-June 10-12, 1944 – Gov. M. Q. Sharpe called a special session during World War II to enact legislation allowed deployed soldiers to vote in the 1944 election.
+June 10-12, 1944 – Gov. M. Q. Sharpe called a special session during World War II to enact legislation allowing deployed soldiers to vote in the 1944 election.

 February 6-16, 1950 – Gov. George T. Mickelson called a special session to create public power districts and to authorize additional funds for highway construction.